 Custodial Credit Risk.
 For investments in securities, custodial credit risk is the risk that in the event of a failure of the counterparty, the District will not be able to recover the value of its investments securities that are in the possession of an outside party.
-As of December 31, 2010, all of the District's \$13,914,311 in investments were invested in an external investment pool.
-Investments in external investment pools are not evidenced by securities that exist in physical or book entry form, and therefore are not subject to custodial credit risk disclosures.
+As of December 31, 2011, the District had \$15,646,218 in investments that were invested in an external investment pool and \$1,007,311 in a money market.
+Investments in external investment pools and money markets are not evidenced by securities that exist in physical or book entry form, and therefore are not subject to custodial credit risk disclosures.
+Investments in brokered certificates of deposit are held with a broker-dealer which provides \$500,000 of SIPC insurance.
+Additional protection is provided by the broker-dealer's insurance policy which is subject to aggregate limits provided to all of the broker-dealer's accounts.